-Labeling the disease by types helps doctors characterize how it is affecting an individual, but no test can confirm a type.
+Labelling the disease by type helps doctors characterize how it is affecting an individual, but no test can confirm a type.
 MS, whatever the type, varies greatly in course and in symptoms from person to person.

-About stabilizing the illness: obvious attacks are just the tip of the MS iceberg.
-Damage can still be happening even when a person shows no obvious symptoms.
-That’s why it is especially important to start lifestyle changes such as the 7-Step Recovery Program as early as possible, to stabilise the disease and stop damage during periods of apparent remission.
+Unfortunately damage can still be occurring even when a person shows no obvious symptoms or increase in disability.
+That’s why it is especially important to start lifestyle changes such as the 7-Step Recovery Program as early as possible, to stabilise the disease and to minimize damage during periods of apparent remission.
 Take an active approach to MS for a happier, healthier life!

 Image by Have a nice day Photo/ Shutterstock